usnistgov/nestor-web/docs/Getting Started/CONTRIBUTING.md

 ## Operating environment

-The application has 3 versions : windows, linux, mac.
-The application is stand alone and doesn't any installation, it will function on any machine (as long as it has been packaged for the machine's architecture).
-Currently, due to zerorpc issues, each packaged application has to be packaged on the targeted platform.
+The application has 3 versions : Windows, Linux, Mac.
+The application is stand alone and doesn't require any installation, it will function on any machine (as long as it has been packaged for the machine's architecture).
+Currently, due to zerorpc issues, each packaged application is packaged on the targeted platform.

 # Content structure